Intellectual Property Patent: Everything You Need to Know

 If you have an idea for a story or other work of art, you must actually begin creating the work itself to become eligible for protection under copyright laws.
 Once the draft is complete, it is automatically copyrighted.
 You can designate your IP as copyright by using the C symbol in a circle.
 However, to sue for copyright infringement, you must register your copyright with the federal government.
 The fee to register a copyright is $45.

 According to the United States Court of Appeals for the Federal Circuit, an idea combined with a plan for putting the idea into motion constitutes conception.
 This is the formation of a definite, permanent idea for an invention.
 The person who can prove first conception is the one who will receive exclusive patent rights.
 While invention was once synonymous with conception, the passage of the America Invents Act on March 16, 2013, states that the first to file for a patent is the IP owner.
 While there are exceptions, these are narrow and difficult to prove.

 You can also ask a person to sign a confidentiality agreement and sue them for breach of contract if they break that agreement.
 However, if you are approaching a business to sell them your invention, they won't necessarily agree to sign such an agreement.
 Some companies say that doing so opens them to liability.
 Others only accept outside inventions that are already patented.
 Applying for a provisional patent application can be used to potentially sell the invention and gives you legal rights.

 If you need help with an intellectual property patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.